Sofritto

 2 dried bay leaves

-1. Combine the sofritto with the parsley, basil, salt, pepper, cinamon, tomato puree, tomato paste and white wine.
+1. Combine the sofritto with the parsley, basil, salt, pepper, crushed tomatoes, tomato past, chicken stock and wine.
 Stir over a medium heat until combined, then bring to the boil.

-2. Add the beef and stir until it's well coated with the sauce.
+2. Add the red wine vinegar, brown sugar and mince and stir until it's well coated with the sauce.
 Simmer for two minutes.

 3. Take the pot off the stove and use the stick blender to finely puree all the ingredients.
 This is the secret step for parents who want to hide the vegetables in this dish from their kids!